Search

 • Training Education staff in clinical skills required to meet the child’s needs for example:

-• Administration of prescribed medication
+• Giving prescribed medication

-• Management of Epilepsy including emergency medication
+• Management of Epilepsy.
+This includes emergency medication.

 • Enteral feeding tube feeding